Does Alberta Health Services cover Naturopathic Medicine? Do you provide direct billing?

 • The Canadian College of Naturopathic Medicine (Toronto)

-• Bastyr University (Seattle)
+• Bastyr University (Seattle & San Diego)

-• National College of Naturopathic Medicine (Portland)
+• National University of Naturopathic Medicine (Portland)

-• Southwest College of Naturopathic Medicine (Scottsdale)
+• Sonoran University (formerly known as Southwest College of Naturopathic Medicine) (Scottsdale)

 • University of Bridgeport College of Naturopathic Medicine (Connecticut)